roboticcam/demo_links/README.md

 ### Achivement Summary and Bio ###
 Firstly, please see my [achievement summary](https://github.com/roboticcam/files/blob/main/summary.pdf) as well as my [brief bio](https://github.com/roboticcam/files/blob/main/bio.pdf)

-In the past 15 years, my talented team and I have developed many research, engineering prototypes, demos, research notes and commercial projects. .
-Because of such a long time span, our digital footprint is all over the web.
+I started research 20 years ago mostly working alone, until 2016 when I started building a very large team.
+We have developed many research, engineering prototypes, demos, research notes and commercial projects.
+Because of such a long time span, my (our) digital footprint is all over the web.
 Therefore, I organized them into a single repository.
 Please click these links below:

 ### [My continously updated machine learning notes](https://github.com/roboticcam/machine-learning-notes) ###
 Firstly my constantly updated machine learning notes!
-It has 46 traditional and emerging research topics, and currently has 6300 GitHub stars!
+It has 46 traditional and emerging research topics, and currently has 6600 GitHub stars!
 10% of the materials were recorded in Mandarin-speaking videos in 2015 and became viral.
 * [YouTube link](https://www.youtube.com/channel/UConITmGn5PFr0hxTI2tWD4Q) has 6000+ subscribers!
 * [Bilibili link](https://space.bilibili.com/327617676/) has 18000+ subscribers!